OscarMederos/homeLibary/README.md

 # homeLibary
-A python program using sqlite3 to keep track of my stuff
+A python program using sqlite3 to keep track of my stuff + a flask driven API for additional interactions.

 API:
 python3 api.py